Godot-Languages-Support/godot-lang-support/README.md

    This mainly focuses on Cpp and Rust support and also features Zig.
 It sandboxes the code and is suitable for modding support.

 1. ### [C#](https://docs.godotengine.org/en/stable/getting_started/scripting/c_sharp/index.html) 💍 🔌 ⚙️
    C# support is made possible by an official Godot module.
-If you have a mono version of Godot or Blazium, it comes built-in.
+If you have the dotnet version of Godot or Blazium, it comes built-in.
+It does not support web export (HTML/wasm)

 1. ### [D](https://github.com/godot-dlang/godot-dlang) 👥 🔌 🔧
    New, maintained binding to GDExtension.